oracle/terraform-provider-oci/website/docs/r/core_vnic_attachment.html.markdown

 		If you specify a `vlanId`, then `assignPublicIp` must be set to false.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).
 	* `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
-	* `display_name` - (Optional) (Updatable) A user-friendly name for the VNIC.
-Does not have to be unique.
+	* `display_name` - (Optional) (Updatable) A user-friendly name.
+Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 	* `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 	* `hostname_label` - (Optional) (Updatable) The hostname for the VNIC's primary private IP.
 Used for DNS.
 The value is the hostname portion of the primary private IP's fully qualified domain name (FQDN) (for example, `bminstance-1` in FQDN `bminstance-1.subnet123.vcn1.oraclevcn.com`).
 Must be unique across all VNICs in the subnet and comply with [RFC 952](https://tools.ietf.org/html/rfc952) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
 The value appears in the [Vnic](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vnic/) object and also the [PrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/) object returned by [ListPrivateIps](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/ListPrivateIps) and [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/GetPrivateIp).